adrienjt/redux-data-structures/README.md

 // }
 ```

-Compared to the original Redux Todo example, we separate the Todo items (id, text) from their completion state.
+Compared to the original Redux Todo example, we've separated the Todo items (id, text) from their completion state.
 If needed, they could be combined with a [selector](http://redux.js.org/docs/recipes/ComputingDerivedData.html).

 ```
 store.dispatch({